tyrichardson/gda2020/README.md

 Each Story is a piece of user-generated content from a Writer, a registered/logged-in user.
 All visitors to the site are Readers.
 Stories are sorted by each Writer’s State of Residence.
 In a subsequent update, an Admin role will be added for the purpose of removing Stories flagged as inappropriate by registered users.

+#Usernames/Passwords:
+You are encouraged to Register with a Username/Password combo of your own, but you are welcome to use some existing combos that were used during development: tympls/ty tymemphis/ty tykalispell/ty tyoakland/ty tydavis/ty

 #Views/Features:

 Public (not logged in):